-Feel Healthier & Boost Your Immune System with Wild fish
+Feel Healthier & Boost Your Immune System with Wild Alaskan Salmon

 Now is definitely a good time to take a close look at your diet and do everything you possibly can to stay healthy.

-Adding fatty fish like salmon and tuna to your diet are great protein sources for packing in extra micronutrients like vitamin D, A and zinc.
-Our wild caught salmon comes from the pristine Canadian waters and our Queensland Albacore Tuna is a fast breeding tuna having only spent a few years in the ocean unlike a bigger species – Yellow Fin.
+Adding wild caught Alaskan salmon is a great protein source for packing in extra micronutrients like vitamin D, A and zinc.
+Our wild caught salmon comes from the pristine waters of Alaska.

 Check out our online shop to purchase wonderfully healthy WILD CAUGHT FISH & SEAFOOD.

-Do that fabulous body of yours a favour and eat more seafood.
+Do that fabulous body of yours a favour and eat more salmon.

 One Pan Garlic Butter Salmon